0x1F9F1/Open1560/game/Open1560-README.txt

 ## Basic
 Name        | Value | Description
 -affinity   | 0     | Sets the process affinity
--cdid       | false | Enables CD music in the menu when using a virtual CD -config     | false | Forces redetection of graphics modes -fovfix     | true  | Enables FOV scaling based on resolution
+-border     | true  | Enables a border when in windowed mode -cdid       | false | Enables CD music in the menu when using a virtual CD -config     | false | Forces redetection of graphics modes -fovfix     | true  | Enables FOV scaling based on resolution